ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

-One of the key questions we aim to investigate is the effect of the number of symbolic perturbations on model performance.
-Specifically, we ask whether each additional perturbation further degrades performance, or whether most of the added difficulty for LLMs arises from the introduction of the first symbolic perturbation - transforming a problem to contain non-numeric parameters.
+After manually perturbing each seed question with 2-to-5 symbolic parameters, additional variants were generated using algorithmic transformations.
+Note that the random nature of the question generation methods makes ASyMOB inherently resilient against benchmark hacking, data leakage, and memorization.
+The dataset can (and should) be re-generated before assessing a new LLM - unlike static benchmarks which quickly become contaminated.

+One of the questions we aim to investigate is the effect of the number of symbolic perturbations on model performance.
+Specifically, we ask whether each additional perturbation further degrades performance, or whether most of the added difficulty for LLMs arises from the introduction of the first symbolic perturbation - transforming the problem to contain non-numeric parameters.
 To enable this measurement, we systematically remove added symbols from each manually perturbed question, generating all possible combinations.
-This approach helps avoid subjective bias regarding which perturbations are harder.
-Each variant is labeled as `Symbolic-N', where $N$ indicates the number of remaining symbols.
+This approach helps avoid subjective bias in perturbation choice.
+Each variant is labeled as `Symbolic-N', where $N$ indicates the number of perturbing symbols.
 For example, a question originally marked as `Symbolic-4' will yield additional variants: four `Symbolic-3', six `Symbolic-2', and four `Symbolic-1'.
-This process provides a sufficiently large and structured set of symbolic tasks to accurately measure performance degradation.

-Another critical axis of evaluation concerns the contrast between symbolic and numerical perturbations .
-Mathematically, if a model can solve a symbolically perturbed question, it should also be able to solve the same question with numeric perturbations: numeric constants can, in principle, be replaced by symbols, solved symbolically, and substituted back.
-However, as seen in Figure \ref{fig:numall-noise-graph} , LLMs do not exhibit this expected behavior - suggesting their mathematical reasoning is still constrained by their token-based architecture.
+Mathematically, if a model can solve a symbolically perturbed question, it should also be able to solve its numeric counterpart by substituting constants with symbols, solving symbolically, and substituting back.
+Yet, as Figure \ref{fig:numall-noise-graph} shows, LLMs often underperform on numeric perturbations compared to symbolic ones, suggesting their reasoning remains constrained by their token-based architectures.

-To test this, for each manually perturbed question, we generate variants by replacing every symbolic parameter with a randomly chosen positive integer of a fixed digit length.
-We also vary the size of these integers between 1 to 10 digits to test both in- and out-of-training-distribution performance (as symbolic math challenges with large numeric coefficients are very rare unless intentionally created).
-These are labeled `Numeric-All-N', where $N$ denotes the number of digits.
+To test this, numeric variants were created by replacing every symbolic parameter with a random positive integer of fixed digit length, varying from 0 to 10 digits to probe both in- and out-of-distribution performance (very large coefficients are rare in training).
+Here, 0 digits means replacing all symbols by `1', yielding a mathematically equivalent question - yet, Figure \ref{fig:numall-noise-graph} shows even this trivial case degrades performance, further questioning LLMs’ true mathematical understanding.
+These variants are labeled `Numeric-All-N', where $N$ is the digit length.